Skip to Content

 Overview

-WebGPU is a modern graphics API that exposes GPU adapter details (vendor, architecture, device name) and rendering characteristics.
-These properties can serve as a fingerprint surface because they vary by hardware and driver version.
-BotBrowser controls WebGPU behavior at the browser engine level to maintain consistency across different host systems.
+WebGPU is a modern graphics API that can expose GPU adapter family, capability limits, feature support, and rendering behavior.
+These properties can become a fingerprint surface because they vary by hardware, driver, operating system, and browser profile.

 Quick Start

-# Default: use profile-defined WebGPU values (recommended) chromium-browser \ --bot-profile="/path/to/profile.enc" \ --user-data-dir="$(mktemp -d)"
+# Default: use profile-defined WebGPU values (recommended) chromium-browser \ --bot-profile="path/to/profile.enc" \ --user-data-dir="$(mktemp -d)"

 By default, BotBrowser uses the profile’s WebGPU adapter data.
 No extra flags needed.